Jodi Breakers: Plot

-When Marc goes to bar Maggie, already bored had left.
+When Marc goes to bar, Maggie, already bored, has left.
 He heard from the other people that Maggie was amazing.
 He goes home finds the condom and the masseuse and angrily walks out.
-The same night Sid and Sonali also get drunk and have sex.
+The same night, Sid and Sonali also get drunk and have sex.
 Marc goes to Mrs. Parera's place and sleeps there.
-It is revealed that Mrs Parera is not Marc's wife, her name is Ira and is Sid's ex-wife who told him what to do in return for no alimony payments anymore and that Maggie is Marc's wife.
+It is revealed that Mrs. Parera is not Marc's wife; her name is Ira, and she is Sid's ex-wife, who told him what to do in return for no alimony payments anymore, and that Maggie is Marc's wife.

-Sid returns to India and Sonali finds out about Ira and does not work with Sid anymore.
-Over the next few days Sid realizes he loved her and also finds out that they caused a happy couple to break up and that Maggie is pregnant with Marc's child.
+Sid returns to India, and Sonali finds out about Ira and does not work with Sid anymore.
+Over the next few days, Sid realizes he loved her and also finds out that they caused a happy couple to break up and that Maggie is pregnant with Marc's child.
 Sid talks to Sonali and tells her that he wants to make amends.
 They reach Madonna's (Marc's grandmother) house and tell her the whole thing.
 She then gives them her full support.

-She calls up Marc and Maggie and puts up a whole plan which included them remaining with her together for some days, going to the church where they got married, a party and getting Marc's blood test done.
-Ira also discovers the plan and crashes at the party where Sid proposed Sonali (part of the plan).
+She calls up Marc and Maggie and puts up a whole plan, which included them remaining with her together for some days, going to the church where they got married, having a party, and getting Marc's blood test done.
+Ira also discovers the plan and crashes at the party where Sid proposes to Sonali (part of the plan).
 She lied to him about being pregnant.
-Sid then confesses everything to Marc and he beats him badly.
-At that time a doctor whom Sid had called tells Marc that he is HIV positive and the blood test of Ira and Maggie needs to be done.
+Sid then confesses everything to Marc, initially resisting and angrily blurting out that Marc never slept with her.
+He beats him badly.
+At that time, a doctor whom Sid had called tells Marc that he is HIV positive and the blood test of Ira and Maggie needs to be done.
 Ira initially resisted and angrily blurted out that Marc never slept with her.
-Actually she mixed sleeping pills for Marc's drink in Greece and led him to believe that they slept.
+Actually, she mixed sleeping pills for Marc's drink in Greece and led him to believe that they slept.

 Madonna angrily slaps her and tells her to get out.
 Marc and Maggie reconcile.
-Sid then tells Sonali that he loved her and they share a kiss.
+Sid then tells Sonali that he loved her, and they share a kiss.